panta82/issue-tracker/README.md

 - Settings are loaded from the app's root directory.
 Pattern is `settings.<environment>.<local>.yaml`.
 Environment is determined by `NODE_ENV` environment variable.
 Local files are kept out of git, you can add your personalized settings there.

+- You can test the app using this postman collection: https://www.getpostman.com/collections/4abdbb6d7d4a735f3eea

 ### Assumptions